How to Choose an Acoustic Guitar

 Many lower-priced guitars use laminated wood, or a series of layers, to comprise the top instead of one solid piece.
 Laminate wood doesn’t tend to vibrate as wholly or retain the same sound characteristics as a solid top, though many players prize laminate for its reliability in changing climates and temperature environments, and also find that it produces a fine tone onstage.

 Having said all of this about the wide range of acoustic guitar pricing, it’s also certainly worth noting that you don’t have to pay a fortune to find a great-sounding, highly playable acoustic guitar.
 In fact, you can even find many limited edition, collectible guitars at prices similar to standard models.
+And for beginners, there are acoustic guitar packages that include everything needed to start playing: the guitar, a strap, extra strings, and a tuner.

 What to look for in an acoustic guitar